dafny-lang/dafny/docs/DafnyRef/Statements.md

 }
 ```

-A block statement is just a sequence of zero or more statements enclosed by curly braces.
+A block statement is a sequence of zero or more statements enclosed by curly braces.
 Local variables declared in the block end their scope at the end of the block.

 ## 20.4.
 Return Statement ([grammar](#g-return-statement)) {#sec-return-statement}